PAGE UPDATED: 20.01.2022

 Understanding how Zen Breathing really works

-Can it really be that simple to achieve inner calm?
+Can it really be that simple to achieve inner calm, I wondered?

 It wasn’t until much later in my training with the Human Givens Institute that I understood how and why Zen Breathing works so well.

-Joe Griffin, one of the founders of the institute, taught me what he called the ‘7/11 breathing technique’.
+Joe Griffin, co-founder of the institute, taught me what he called the ‘7/11 breathing technique’.
 I immediately recognised its similarities to what I’d been taught by my Zen Master.

 With ‘7/11’ you breathe in to a mental count of 7 and out to a count of 11.
 The numbers are arbitrary, of course; you might prefer to breathe in to a count of 3 and out to 5.
 It doesn’t matter, as long as the outbreath is longer, much as my Zen Master had taught me.

-See, when the outbreath is longer you actually turn on the body’s relaxation response (what is known as the parasympathetic nervous system).
-The body simply has to relax when the outbreath is longer.
+The longer outbreath stimulates the body’s relaxation response (known as the parasympathetic nervous system).
+The body simply has to start relaxing when the outbreath is longer.

-Also, when you are focusing on numbers you have to use the logical/rational part of the brain, the part that is separate from the part that’s doing the emotional arousal.
+When your mind is focused on counting numbers (breathing in to 7 and out to 11) you have to use the logical/rational part of the brain, the part that is separate from the part that’s doing the emotional arousal.

-I often refer to this as Monkey Mind or the Survival Brain, creating unnecessarily high emotional arousal.
+I often refer to the emotional brain as the Monkey Mind or the Survival Brain, which creates unnecessarily high emotional arousal.

-The truth, of course, is that for the most part you’ll never need such high levels of anxiety.
+The truth is that for most of your life you’ll never need such high levels of anxiety.

-The fear response – the adrenaline rush – is created by the ‘Monkey’ in order to get you to escape the situation, to run away or fight your way to safety.
+The fear response – the adrenaline rush – is created by the ‘Monkey’ in order to help you to escape the situation; to run away or fight your way to safety.
 The Monkey Mind’s main task, of course, is to ensure your survival.

 Trance states and false identities

-Of course, in time this over-reaction can become a habitual response to the point that you over-identify with it.
+Of course, in time this over-reaction to situations becomes habitual to the point that you over-identify with it.
 You end up referring to yourself as, “an anxious person,” or, “I’ve always been nervous.”

 But these labels – these symptoms – are not who you are; they are the emotional trance states that you’ve become overly attached to.
 They say nothing about who you truly are as a human being.

-What Zen Breathing does is de-hypnotize you!
-It gets you out of panic mode and ensures you stay in your human brain, not ape-brain.
+What Zen Breathing does is de-hypnotize you from emotional trances.
+It gets you out of panic/anxiety mode and reconnects you to your true essence as a human being.